John Hay Whitney: Theatre and motion pictures

 Whitney invested in several Broadway shows, including Peter Arno's 1931 revue Here Goes the Bride, a failure that cost him $100,000, but was more successful as one of the backers of Life with Father.

 An October 1934 Fortune article on the Technicolor Corporation noted Whitney's interest in pictures.
 He had met Technicolor head Herbert Kalmus at the Saratoga Race Course.
 In 1932, Technicolor achieved a breakthrough with its three-strip process.
 Merian C. Cooper of RKO Radio Pictures approached Whitney with the idea of investing in Technicolor.
 They joined forces and founded Pioneer Pictures in 1933, with a distribution deal with RKO to distribute Pioneer's films.
 Whitney and his cousin Cornelius Vanderbilt Whitney bought a 15% stake in Technicolor.

 Whitney was also the major investor in David O. Selznick's production company Selznick International Pictures, putting up $870,000 and serving as chairman of the board.
 He put up half the money to option Margaret Mitchell's Gone with the Wind for the Selznick film version, in which he then invested, and later in Rebecca (1940).

 Military career

 Whitney served in the United States Army Air Forces as an intelligence officer during World War II, assigned to the Office of Strategic Services.
-This is where he met his good friend and former leader of the CIA, Allen Dulles.
+This is where he met his good friend and future leader of the CIA, Allen Dulles.
 He was taken prisoner by the Germans in southern France, but escaped when the train transporting him to a POW camp came under Allied fire.